-No. As of April 2023, there are no recreational cannabis dispensaries in the City of Pontiac.
+No. There are currently no recreational cannabis dispensaries in the City of Pontiac.
 On April 4, 2023, the Pontiac City Council approved a recreational marijuana ordinance for the city, allowing the establishment of up to 17 dispensaries in the following overlay districts:

 No. There are currently no online marijuana retailers in Pontiac.